Why do so many people who “teach” others how to be creative sound so analytical?

-And No, the best ideas don’t come in the shower or in the middle of the night.
+And NO, part of the stages of creativity, is knowing the best ideas DON’T come in the shower or in the middle of the night.

 The best ideas are the ones that stick with you and continue to pop up over and over again through months or even years.

-When you listen to a working artist, someone who is practicing their creativity every day, they usually talk about how they arrive at certain decisions.
+When you listen to a working artist, someone who is practicing and going through their stages of creativity every day, they usually talk about how they arrive at certain decisions.